shellscape/caniemail/.charlie/playbooks/update-caniemail-json.md

 ## Overview

-Intended schedule: run daily at 12:00.
+Intended schedule: run daily at 12:00 (time-of-day not enforced by this repo).

 Check https://www.caniemail.com/api/data.json for a newer `last_update_date`.
 If there’s an update, open a PR with the refreshed `data/caniemail.json` (and snapshots only when failures are snapshot-only).